Skip to main content

 Well-being is the experience of feeling comfortable, happy and healthy.
 You can support your child’s overall well-being by nurturing them emotionally, mentally, spiritually and physically.
 Some examples of positive well-being include having safe and caring relationships, a sense of purpose or meaning, and generally feeling happy with life.

 Below is an image of the First Nations Perspective on Health and Wellness.
 It is a tool that can be used by all parents and caregivers to understand well-being as a whole.
 SED skills are in the second circle.
 For example, the social and emotional skill of getting along with others (second circle) supports one of the core values of relationships (third circle).
-You can learn more about the First Nations Perspective on Health and Wellness here.
+You can learn more about the First Nation's Health Authority's First Nations Perspective on Health and Wellness here.

 First Nations Perspective on Health and Wellness